Glossary

 Area

-A combination of multiple teams e.g. the “Kubernetes as a Service” (KaaS) Area.
+A grouping of multiple teams around a shared domain, e.g. the “Kubernetes as a Service” (KaaS) Area.

 B